The 60th Florida Regional

 Non-Competitive Student Participation Opportunities

-The Florida JSHS offers opportunities for all student participants to present original research, science models, or science-based visual arts to peers, teachers, parents, and representatives from UF in the General Poster Session.
+The Florida Regional JSHS offers opportunities for all student participants to present original research, science models, or science-based visual arts to peers, teachers, parents, and representatives from UF in the General Poster Session.
 The General Poster Session is non-competitive and there is no selection process required; although students must pre-register to participate.
 Students gain professional communication experience and receive feedback from peers, teachers, parents, and UF faculty and undergraduate/graduate students.

 9th and 10th Grade STEM Research Presentations